This is the multi-page printable view of this section. Click here to print.

 • Right-clicking on a PR Summary and selecting the appropriate option from the context menu.

-You can also right click on the PR Summary of a closed or merged PR and select the Archive PR option to immediately move it to the Archived PRs dashboard.
+You can also manually select the Archive PR option on a closed or merged PR to immediately move it to the Archived PRs dashboard.

 Automatic Movement Between Lists and Dashboards